quartznet/quartznet/docs/documentation/quartz-3.x/packages/opentelemetry-integration.md

 :::

 ::: danger
-The OpenTelemetry integration libraries are in beta so this integration can break and change behavior.
+The integration library can still live a bit and thus integration API can have breaking changes and change behavior.
 :::

 ## Installation